ibm-cloud-docs/secure-enterprise/iam-monitor-ent-template.md

 | `success`     | The assignment process has completed and the template has been assigned to all target accounts and account groups successfully. |
 | `fail`        | The assignment process is complete but there is one or more target accounts where the template failed to be assigned. |
 | `superseded`  | The assignment has been superseded by another assignment record with the same template at a target account group higher in the enterprise accounts hierarchy.
 For more information, see [Superseeding a version](/docs/secure-enterprise?topic=secure-enterprise-working-with-versions#template-superseded). |
-{: caption="Table 6.
-The possible states for an IAM template assignment in Activity Tracker" caption-side="top"}
+{: caption="The possible states for an IAM template assignment in Activity Tracker" caption-side="top"}